hubmapconsortium/ingest-validation-tools/docs/lightsheet/index.md

 - [📝 Excel template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/master/docs/lightsheet/lightsheet-metadata.xlsx): For metadata entry.
 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/master/docs/lightsheet/lightsheet-metadata.tsv): Alternative for metadata entry.

-Lightsheet submissions require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
+Lightsheet uploads require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
 For Lightsheet, the `channel_id` is the name of the fluorophore tag on the antibody.